Myanmar's Military and the Rohingya Crisis

 Roshni Kapur explores the difficulties in pursuing punitive action on the Rohingya issue

 Only the UN Security Council (UNSC), through a resolution, can refer Myanmar to the ICC for criminal proceedings.
-But such a resolution is likely to be blocked by China and Russia given their strong relations with Myanmar.
-In 2017, China was quick to block a UNSC statement on Myanmar pertaining to the crisis.
+But, such a resolution is likely to be blocked by China and Russia given their strong relations with Myanmar.
+Last year, China was quick to block a UNSC statement on Myanmar pertaining to the crisis.

 Nonetheless, there have been past exceptions where China placed the international community’s agenda over its national interest.
 Despite China’s close relations with Sudan, the UNSC was able to refer Sudan to the ICC, which led to the eventual conviction of former president Omar Al Bashir in 2009.
 The UNSC has also referred Libya to the ICC despite not being a signatory to the Rome Statute.
 So, while remaining UNSC members could attempt to pressurise China to prioritise humanitarian issues over its national interest, it will undoubtedly be an uphill task.

-Fourth, the ICC is probing whether it has extended jurisdiction over the crisis’ spill over to Bangladesh.
+Fourth, the ICC is probing whether it has extended jurisdiction over the crisis’ spill over in Bangladesh.
 Since Bangladesh is a signatory to the Rome Statute, the ICC has requested Dhaka to weigh in for prosecution.
-Unsurprisingly, Myanmar has objected to this, arguingthat such a move would have no legitimacy.
+Unsurprisingly, Myanmar has objected to this, arguing that such a move would have no legitimacy.

-Over the past few months, the US, EU, and others have imposed asset freezes and visa bans on military officials.
+Over the past few months, the US, European Union (EU), and others have imposed asset freezes and visa bans on military officials.
 However these measures have not deterred the alleged wrongdoers from committing further atrocities.
 As a result, prosecution remains the last resort.
-However, the ICC’s jurisdictional limitations and Chinese and Russian reluctance to allow UNSC to refer Myanmar to the court compels the international community to take action through alternative ways to prosecute.
+However, the ICC’s jurisdictional limitations and Chinese and Russian reluctance to allow the UNSC to refer Myanmar to the court compels the international community to take action towards prosecution through alternative ways.